Federal Perkins Loan Program

 Federal Perkins Loans have a maximum ten-year repayment period.
 A $40 minimum monthly payment is required.
 The length of repayment is determined by the total amount borrowed, the interest rate, and the repayment amount.
 Review your promissory note(s), addendum(s), or the Exit Repayment Agreement for your specific repayment terms.

-Q: Can I make advanced payments?
+Q: Can I make advance payments?

 If you wish to make advance payments for future installments, you must request this in writing and your payment must be a multiple of your regular monthly payment.
 For instance, if your current monthly payment is $100 and you would like to make advance payments for the two succeeding months, your payment must equal $300, which is to be applied as $100 for the current month and $100 for each of the two succeeding months.
-If you are making advance payments, you must attach a separate note indicating that the additional funds are to cover future payments.
-Mail this note along with your advance payment to the SUNY Student Loan Service Center, 5 University Place, Rensselaer, NY 12144.
-Otherwise, the additional amount will be applied toward the principal balance of your loan

 Q: What is the U.S. Army repayment program?